MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/aks-template.md

 <a name="how"></a>

-## How we build your pipeline
+## How the pipeline builds

-When you finished selecting options and then proceeded to validate and configure the pipeline (see above) Azure Pipelines created a pipeline for you, using the _Deploy to Azure Kubernetes Service_ template.
+When you finished selecting options and then proceeded to validate and configure the pipeline Azure Pipelines created a pipeline for you, using the _Deploy to Azure Kubernetes Service_ template.

 The build stage uses the [Docker task](../../tasks/build/docker.md) to build and push the image to the Azure Container Registry.